nitin02s/circuit-components-recognition/README.md

 ## cli
 call img.py -p PATH/TO/IMG
-it will store components in dump folder everything else is self explainatory
+it will store components in dump folder everything else is self explanatory

 ## model
 pre trained model in colab_images/model3.h5 pretty inaccurate

 ## telegram integration
-golang: put your bot token in the imgserver.go file and change the basePath variable to wherever your folder is when you run it, if you send the bot an image, itll respond with segmented components
+golang: put your bot token in the imgserver.go file and change the basePath variable to wherever your folder is.
+Run it and send the bot an image, it'll respond with segmented components.